5l1v3r1/csvabbrev/README.md

 # csvabbrev

-**csvabbrev** provides a simple way to shrink large CSV files without binary compression.
+`csvabbrev` provides a simple way to shrink large CSV files without binary compression.
 It is geared towards CSV files where a rows tend to repeat values from the rows preceding them.

-This README describes [the algorithm employed by](#how-it-works) and [the command-line usage of](#usage) **csvabbrev**.
+This README describes [the algorithm employed by](#how-it-works) and [the command-line usage of](#usage) `csvabbrev`.

+# Advantages

+Unlike gzip and other forms of binary compression, files compressed with `csvabbrev` can be joined with simple file concatenation.
+This is useful when working with many large CSV files.

+Another advantage of `csvabbrev` is that it deals with individual *lines* of the input file.
+If you kill `gzip` while it is compressing a CSV file, who knows if the resulting file represent valid CSV.
+With `csvabbrev`, you know that sending a SIGTERM will cause `csvabbrev` to flush the current line before terminating.
+This is especially useful when piping an infinite stream of CSV data into `csvabbrev`.

 # How it works